How Much Do Commercial Real Estate Agents Make & How Is It Earned?

 Real estate is a multifaceted industry that offers unprecedented flexibility and personal choice in deciding the trajectory of your career.
 Commercial real estate is a popular path that draws prospective agents for a myriad of reasons.
 No doubt one of the perks you’ve heard about is the commercial real estate agent salary.

 How much do commercial real estate agents make?
-According to Indeed, the average base salary for a commercial real estate agent is $84,475 per year.
-Beyond the commercial real estate salary and commercial real estate commission, working in this side of real estate can make for an exciting career.
-The following guide will explain what commercial real estate agents do and how their compensation is broken down.
+According to Indeed, the average base salary for a commercial real estate agent is $85,744 per year.
+Beyond the average salary and commercial real estate commission, working in this side of real estate can make for an exciting career.
+The following guide will explain what commercial real estate agents do, their various job titles, and how their compensation is broken down.

 Did You Know?

 According to BizJournals, the 2020 top U.S. commercial real estate market was Dallas-Fort Worth.
 While every commercial real estate market was impacted by COVID-19, North Texas was the least impacted U.S. market.

 Typically, there are two types of real estate professionals in this field: commercial and residential.
 What is the difference between the two?
 This video helps to explain it, but commercial real estate agents deal with commercial real estate, such as a business acquiring land for a new office or an existing building.
 Residential real estate agents help people find and buy their dream home.
 In other words, the day-to-day responsibilities of a commercial real estate agent are completely different than those of a residential real estate agent.
 A commercial sales agent has to know the trends of the commercial real estate industry for their market, so there is more research involved, and they tend to be more data-focused than residential real estate agents.
 They also have to deal with more leases than the average residential agent.